kritsanapr/react-mui-strapi/README.md

 Contributions are welcome!
 If you find any issues or want to suggest improvements, please create an issue or submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it according to your needs.